 Employment Applications - The Town shall maintain a current job application form.
 All persons desiring employment with the Town of Carmel must complete the application.
 The Town relies upon the accuracy of information contained in the employment application, as well as the accuracy of other data presented throughout the hiring process.
+Notification of Vacancies - In the event there is a vacancy in a new or existing position which the Town intends to maintain, the vacancy will be advertised and/or posted and qualified individuals interviewed.

 Applications will only be accepted for current job vacancies or potential vacancies.
 All applications will be kept on file for three years after a selection has been made, and the application of the person selected will be made part of his/her personnel file.
 All applications shall be signed by the person applying, verifying that the information contained therein is true.
 Any misrepresentations, falsifications, or material omissions in any of this information or data provided on the application may result in the Town's exclusion of the individual from further consideration for employment or disqualification and termination of employment if the conduct is discovered after employment commences.